wuxx/icesugar-pro/README.md

 ```

 ### iCELink
-iCESugar-pro has a on-board debugger named iCELink (base on APM32F1)，you can only use one USB wire to program the FPGA and debug, here is detail:
+iCESugar-pro has a on-board debugger named iCELink (base on APM32F1)，only needing one USB wire to program the FPGA and debug it:
-1. drag-and-drop program, just drop the bitstream into the virtual USB DISK iCELink, then wait a few second, the iCELink firmware will program it for you.
+1. Drag and drop programming, just drop the bitstream into the virtual USB drive named iCELink then wait a few seconds while the iCELink firmware programs it for you.
 2. USB CDC serial port, it can use to communicate with FPGA
-3. 2 JTAG interfaces for flash the ECP5 or debug the SoC on ECP5
+3. 2 JTAG interfaces for flashing the ECP5 or debugging your SoC on ECP5
 4. use the command tool `icesprog` to flash or do more config, here is the help info
 ```
 $icesprog -h